gogobrian/shipping-to-json/README.md

 4. Use import-command.rb to get the rails commands to add or update the shippings costs for a campaign
   - set `p` to the project slug or ID
   - set `str` to the JSON you copied earlier.
 Wrap it in single quotes, front and back.
-  - copy and run the `JSON.parse(str).each do` to either set the shipping fees or update the existing fees.
+  - copy and run the first `JSON.parse(str).each do` block to set the shipping fees.
-  - the bottom `JSON` block is for deleting and making new shipping fees.
+  - use the bottom `JSON` block for deleting and making new shipping fees (ie. you want to update a perk with existing fees).